This is a Controlled Document

 In order to effectively identify, manage, and treat operational risks, GitLab has defined a set of threat source categories alongside specific risk factors and risk scoring definitions.
 Based on these threat sources, various stakeholders across the organization will be identified to participate in the Risk Identification phase.
 For details on the identified threat sources and example threat events, refer to the StORM Methodology page.

-The Security Risk Team conducts security operational Risk Identification interviews with individuals operating in at least a Manager capacity/level at GitLab in order to identify security operational risks within their respective departments.
+The Security Risk Team interviews/surveys GitLab team members operating in a leadership capacity at GitLab in order to identify security operational risks within their respective departments.
 Risks identified will always be framed in terms of threat sources and threat events, and then assessed against the likelihood of occurrence and the impact to GitLab if the risk event occurs.
 Additionally, these risks will be assessed against the current internal controls in place to determine the overall residual risk remaining.

 For details of the scoring methodology used, refer to the StORM Methodology page.
-For guidance on drafting risk language see the Risk Drafting Guidance below.
-Risks will be quality reviewed by the Security Risk Manager or delegate and approval captured via comment in the GRC application.
+For guidance on drafting risk language see the Risk Drafting Guidance.
+Risks will be quality reviewed by a member of the Security Risk Team.

 Risks identified through the Risk Identification phase are formally tracked via an internal risk register.
 Given the nature of the sensitivity of this information in aggregate, the risk register is not made public, and is not distributed externally.
 However, a publicly viewable GitLab Risk Register Template is available here for those interested in getting some more insight into the type of information tracked in GitLab's risk register.
 StORM related risk activities are centralized within GitLab's GRC tool, ZenGRC.
 Additional information on the various risk related activities carried out of ZenGRC can be found on the ZenGRC Activities handbook page.

-For each risk identified above, a formal risk treatment decision is made to determine how GitLab will handle the risk.
-For details of the risk treatment options available, refer to the StORM Methodology page.
-Note that as part of the risk treatment procedures, the Risk Owner will make a determination on whether or not to accept a risk or pursue remediation based on our Risk Appetite and Tolerances.
+For each risk identified above, a formal risk response decision is made to determine how GitLab will handle the risk.
+For details of the risk response options available, refer to the StORM Methodology page.
+Note that as part of the risk response procedures, the Risk Owner will make a determination on whether or not to accept a risk or pursue remediation based on our Risk Appetite and Tolerances.
 Treatment plans will be reviewed by the Security Risk Manager or delegate and approval captured via comment in the GRC application.

 To assess newly acquired/developed systems that enable security controls OR are/may be in scope for compliance programs for potential inclusion into our GitLab Control Framework (GCF) and compliance programs (e.g., Security Compliance Program and SOX Program).